sammusaev/ClubSys/README.md

 # ClubSys - A Varsity Club Management Prototype

 ### Description
-ClubSys is a prototype varsity club management platform  made as a 3-person group assignment for the module Introduction To Object Oriented Programming at Asia Pacific University.
-The platform centers around three types of users with varying user access, with aims of exploring and utilizing the fundamentals of object-oriented programming & database management concepts.
+ClubSys is a prototype varsity club management platform  and centers around three types of users with varying user accesses.
+The project was created with aims of exploring and utilizing the fundamentals of OOP & DBMS concepts.

 ### User types & Functions
   - Administrator - Full control of all registered clubs